kivy/kivy/doc/sources/guide/environment.rst

     - 6: DISPMANX_ID_FORCE_OTHER

 KIVY_BCM_DISPMANX_LAYER
-    Change the default Raspberry Pi dispmanx layer.
+    Change the default Raspberry Pi dispmanx layer when using the egl_rpi window provider.
 Default value is 0.

     .. versionadded:: 1.10.1